Prisjakt/feed-specification/docs/fields/availability.md

 ### Effects When Used

-- Will visually (green, yellow, red) indicate if a customer can order the product
+- Enables us to indicate if a customer can order the product